RM500 Instant Loan Using IC in Malaysia

 RM1,000–RM20,000 or more with a longer term.

-High (8–36 percent per year) because of small amounts and higher risk.
+High (8–36 percent per year) because of small sums, and greater risk.

-One week to 12 months; usually three months.
+One week to 12 months; generally three months to a year.

 Six months to five years.